rpi-update ate my SD card

 /dev/sdf1 (aka /dev/mmcblk0p1) boot/recovery partition /dev/sdf3 (aka /dev/mmcblk0p3) settings partition (related to noobs?) /dev/sdf5 (aka /dev/mmcblk0p5) boot partition (unused) /dev/sdf6 (aka /dev/mmcblk0p6) root partition

-is mounted as /boot
+When booted, /dev/mmcblk0p1 is mounted as /boot on

 the runnning system.